PriyadarshiAkshay/TransitFit_demo/README.md

 inc,gaussian,88.49414514807431,0.5718276161969188
 w,fixed,90.0,,
 ecc,fixed,0.0,,
-rp,gaussian,0.11522606200514388,0.0014251379213954217,0
+rp,uniform,0.10522606200514388,0.12522606200514388,0
 ```

 The first column lists the parameters, the second column informs whether the parameter has to be kept fixed or to be fitted.
 The distribution 'gaussian' generates a gaussian distribution with mean as Input_A and std as Input_B for the prior.
 The distribution 'uniform' generates a uniform distribution between Input_A and Input_B for the prior.
+See examples of gaussian and uniform samples in demo.ipynb

 In case of filter-dependendent parameters like radius, we also need to provide the index of the filter, this index should be consistent with the list of lightcurves and list of filters.
 If there are 2 different filters used in lightcurve list, we must provide two separate priors for rp.
 Eg.